-It allows its users to keep track of various claims throughout the overall revenue cycle; thus, this solution provides a streamlined management process to the practice.
+The robust software allows its users to keep track of various claims throughout the overall revenue cycle; thus it provides a streamlined management process to the practice.

 With Practice Management Software, electronic reminders can be automatically sent to the patients via email or SMS.
 This procedure helps reduce the number of patients who don’t show up and also maintains an optimum level of fixed appointments at any point.

 The appointments of different patients can be easily customized with color-coding etc., which indicates the appointment provider, duration, and time.

 Practice Management (PM) Software provides the user with an in-built card scanner interface to swipe and scan patient insurance cards.
 Hence, there is no risk of fraudulent claims in any case.